ansys/pystk/doc/source/api/ansys/stk/core/graphics/CentralBodyGraphics.rst

 CentralBodyGraphics
 ===================

-.. py:class:: CentralBodyGraphics
+.. py:class:: ansys.stk.core.graphics.CentralBodyGraphics

-   Bases: py:obj:`~ICentralBodyGraphics`
+   Bases: py:obj:`~ansys.stk.core.graphics.ICentralBodyGraphics`

    The graphical properties associated with a particular central body.
 Changing the central body graphics will affect how the associated central body is rendered in a scene.
 For instance, to show or hide the central body, use the show property...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: CentralBodyGraphics

 Overview
 --------